Diksha-cmd/Question-Answering_App/README.md

 # About Web App </br>

-This web applicatoon has been designed to hep users fetch answers to questions using numnerous NLP models .
+This web application has been designed to hep users fetch answers to questions using numnerous NLP models .
 Users willl be able to view the list of available models , add new models , delete existing models , ask a question and upload a CSV with bulk questions.
 This application is made using streamlit library and it calls a flask api to make requests and fetch responses.
 Backend is esentially Postgresql in cloud database.
 Refer below architecture for more details </br></br>

 # Web App URL </br>
 https://webapp-sueoei3pla-uc.a.run.app